 Lebanese Salad Dressing: Mediterranean Gold

 Lebanese salad dressing offers a harmonious blend of Mediterranean flavors.
-It’s a perfect alternative if Syrian dressing isn’t quite your thing but you’re still craving vibrant Middle Eastern tastes.
+This condiment is a perfect alternative if Syrian dressing isn’t quite your thing but you’re still craving vibrant Middle Eastern tastes.

 Lebanese salad dressing recipe

 Lebanese salad dressing is a staple in Mediterranean and Middle Eastern cuisine.
-The dressing combines olive oil, lemon juice, and garlic, creating a distinctive tangy and aromatic profile.
+The salad dressing combines olive oil, lemon juice, and garlic for a distinctive tangy and aromatic profile.
 Unlike heavy Western dressings, Lebanese dressing emphasizes freshness and natural ingredients.

-I love how this dressing adds a burst of flavor without overwhelming the dish, making it a perfect choice for a bright, Mediterranean-inspired meal.
-You can use it to enhance salads or as a marinade for meats or vegetables.
+I love how this dressing adds a burst of flavor without overwhelming the dish.
+It’s a perfect choice for a bright, Mediterranean-inspired meal.
+It’s perfect for grilled meats like lamb, chicken, or beef, and gives roasted veggies like eggplant or zucchini a fresh twist.

 Here’s how to make the Lebanese salad dressing: